-- J{5.11} Activities requiring the use of excavated materials are outlined in paragraph J{3.7}.
-The finished floor levels at the site will be a minimum of 5.79 m AOD in the north west of the site, nearest to the River Tees (based on EA LiDAR). - J{5.12} As the EIA assumption is that the site will be cut and fill neutral, there will be no surplus material or no void space remaining.
-This assumption is supported by STDC's intention to maximise the reuse of excavation material at the site and within its wider masterplan area. - J{5.13} This assumption will be reviewed and quantified when the design has been developed further.
-Appropriate geotechnical and chemical testing will be required on any excavated material to ensure it is suitable for reuse (in accordance with the Definition of Waste: Development Industry Code of Practice), or relevant Environment Agency exemption. - J{5.14} Excavation material is expected to have a 0% impact on landfill capacity as the proposed development will aim to be cut and fill neutral, as intended to be included within the early stages of design.
-Any surplus or unsuitable material will be captured by the Definition of Waste: Development Industry Code of Practice to be reused within the wider STDC site on another nearby development site.
-This can include reuse of contaminated materials on the site of origin, or treatment at a licenced facility and subsequent transfer to be used within another part of the STDC site or another nearby development. - J{5.15} However, any material that is classified as hazardous, following testing, will need to be disposed of at a licenced hazardous waste facility (Highfield Teesport 3 Landfill Site). - J{5.16} Therefore, the magnitude of impact of excavation materials is considered to be negligible.
-This, combined with the 'low' sensitivity of the receptor (the regional landfill capacity), means that the overall significance of the potential effect is nil or negligible (not significant). - J{5.17} No information on quantities of primary aggregates for earthworks has been made available at this stage in the design, however in addition to maximising the reuse of site-won materials, the production and procurement of alternative/ recycled aggregates to reduce the need for raw primary aggregates should also be sought out where possible.
+M{5.8} Activities requiring the use of excavated materials are outlined in paragraph M{3.7}.
+The finished floor levels at the site will be a minimum of 5.2 m AOD.
+This will rise across the site to accommodate a cut and fill neutral position (based on provided LiDAR data).

+- M{5.9} As the EIA assumption is that the site will be cut and fill neutral within the wider Teesworks area, there will be no surplus material requiring off-site disposal beyond the Teesworks area and no void space remaining requiring the import of soils.
+This assumption is supported by STDC's intention to maximise the reuse of excavation material at the site and within the wider Teesworks Master Plan area. - M5.10 This assumption will be reviewed and quantified when the design has been developed further.
+Appropriate geotechnical and chemical testing will be required on any excavated material to ensure it is suitable for reuse on site. - M{5.11} However, any material that is classified as hazardous waste, following testing, will need to be disposed of at a licenced hazardous waste facility such as Teesport 3 Highfield Landfill Site. - M{5.12} No information on quantities of primary aggregates for earthworks has been made available at this stage in the design, however in addition to maximising the reuse of site-won materials, the production and procurement of alternative/ recycled aggregates to reduce the need for raw primary aggregates will also be sought out where possible.